McGlennons Solicitors -Terms of Business

 After completing the work, we will be entitled to keep all your papers and documents while there is still money owed to us for fees and expenses.

-We will keep our file of your papers for up to 6 years, except those papers that you ask to be returned to you.
-We keep files on the understanding that we can destroy them 6 years after the date of the final bill.
+We will keep our file of your papers for up to six years, except those papers that you ask to be returned to you.
+We keep files on the understanding that we can destroy them six years after the date of the final bill.
 We will not destroy documents you ask us to deposit in safe custody.

-If we take papers or documents out of storage in relation to continuing or new instructions to act for you, we will charge £30 + VAT for such retrieval.
+If we take papers or documents out of storage in relation to continuing or new instructions to act for you, we will charge £30 an hour + VAT for such retrieval.

 We will keep your Wills and Title Deeds free of charge for you at our main office.